Meet the expert: Exploring crime and justice with Professor Lorraine Mazerolle

 Teaching at UQ

-Now, 30 years on, Lorraine has gone on to teach criminology students how they can help make a difference in creating a safer world.
+Now, over 30 years on, Lorraine has gone on to teach criminology students how they can help make a difference in creating a safer world.
 And on more than one occasion, she has seen her students light up with the same unexpected love for criminology that she experienced at university.

 “A lot of my students at UQ actually take the CRIM1000 Introduction to Criminology course as an elective while they're doing another course, and then the lightbulb goes off – which is exactly what happened to me," she says.